uygary/FuckThisPaperLaunch/README.md

 Note: If you run into captcha verifications on Walmart, just open a new tab in the same browser, go past the captcha challenge, and close that tab.
 The bot should be able to pick up from there on the original tab.
 If, however, you keep getting capthca challenges down the line, it's not worth it.
 Just disable WalmartBuyer instead.
 If you run into login verification on Newegg, you'll need to enter your OTP manually, and then the bot will pick up from there.
 You can raise the `NEWEGG_LOGIN_CONFIRMATION_WAIT_IN_SECONDS` value if you need more time to receive and open the Newegg email.
+If Best Buy requires you to verify login via 2FA through your recovery phone, you will need to input the verification code and continue yourself.